 210 Days Before Arrival:

 MICROCHIP IMPLANTING: Animal must have (or obtain) microchip identification.
 This must be done before the rabies vaccinations.
-The only microchips that can be read In Australia are ISO 11784 and 11785 Standards.
+The only microchips that can be read in Australia are those that meet ISO 11784 and 11785 Standards.
 For any other chips, you must bring your own microchip reader.

 After implant of the microchip, the animal receives a new rabies vaccination.
-This must be “inactivated rabies vaccinations.”
+This must be an “inactivated rabies vaccination.”
 Be sure to obtain certification of the period of validity for the particular vaccinations that you obtain (some are good for two years, others for only one).

 Pet must be at least 90 days old at time of first vaccination.